juanroldan1989/juanroldan1989/README.md

 🔭 Currently working on scalability and availability solutions applying System Design Patterns and AWS Solutions.

+⚡ One phrase that sums up my approach to life: _Looking for discomfort in comfortable ways_

 💬 Ask me anything about Ruby on Rails, TDD, AWS Services, Kubernetes, Terraform, Github Actions and surfing spots in Portugal.

-⚡ One phrase that sums up my approach to life: _Looking for discomfort in comfortable ways_

-📍Currently living and working in The Netherlands.
+📍Living and working in The Netherlands.

 <br>